Tourism field trip itinerary

 - Learn about sustainable tourism at Queenstown Resort College.
 Tourism Industry Aotearoa define four pillars of sustainable tourism, environmental, community, visitor, and economic.
 Learn about initiatives like this and the Tiaki Promise, along with the movement towards non-materialistic tourism, and local tourism businesses leading sustainability.

-- Take a day trip to Camp Glenorchy.
-The Camp is New Zealand’s first resort to generate more power than it uses, and the first guest accommodation designed according to the Living Building Challenge – the most rigorous sustainability standards in the world.
+- Take a day trip to The Headwaters Eco Lodge.
+The Lodge is New Zealand’s first resort to generate more power than it uses, and the first guest accommodation designed according to the Living Building Challenge – the most rigorous sustainability standards in the world.
 They offer daily tours to learn about the initiatives they have in place

 - Do your bit for the local environment.
 Meet the team at Wilding & Co, an award-winning social enterprise removing wilding pines and using them to make essential oil.
 Then volunteer for Wakatipu Wilding Conifer Control to help protect biodiversity in the region.